sidsbrmnn/jwt_decode/README.md

 #### Getting expiry date

-To get the expiery date of the given token pass the token in the function `getExpireyDate()`.
+To get the expiry date of the given token pass the token in the function `getExpiryDate()`.

 ```dart
 import 'package:jwt_decode/jwt_decode.dart';